chentaohuang/DDGIP/README.md

 # DDGIP

-The code of the paper: DDGIP:Radiology Report Generation Through Disease Description Graph and Informed Prompting
+[2025 NAACL findings] DDGIP:Radiology Report Generation Through Disease Description Graph and Informed Prompting

 ## The file of DDG is provided in /DDG